Sexual abuse and intellectual disability: Treatment

 Treatment of sexual assault starts with awareness that those with disabilities, predominantly intellectual disabilities, are at higher risk and, therefore, more vulnerable to violent crime.
 Understanding that individuals with intellectual disabilities are at increased risk for sexual assault, health professionals can screen for sexual violence when treating clients.
 Screening for sexual assault improves health outcomes with timely intervention and treatment.

 Individuals with intellectual disabilities who have experienced trauma such as sexual assault are at greater risk for more severe trauma-related distress, including PTSD.
 Effective treatments focus on teaching individuals to cope with the trauma and overcome fear, anxiety, isolation, and reduce the cumulative effects of reliving the event.
-Evidence-based recommendations for treating trauma-related distress and Post-traumatic stress disorder for adults and children with mental handicaps are interdisciplinary treatment approaches.
+Evidence-based recommendations for treating trauma-related distress and Post-traumatic stress disorder for adults and children with developmental and intellectual disabilities are interdisciplinary treatment approaches.
 Clinicians should be trained in sexuality, intellectual disability, and treating abuse.
 Pharmacological treatments are effective.
 Psychotherapy using cognitive behavioral therapy and eye movement desensitization have been useful in populations with intellectual disabilities.
 One intervention that was most effective at reducing trauma symptoms was establishing changes in a person's daily environment to avoid traumatic cues.

 Screening and training of caregivers, clinicians, and care staff improve prevention.
 Sexual education and sexually appropriate behavior and assertiveness training can increase sexual abuse prevention.

 Clinicians and caregivers can advocate and educate others on disability and sexual abuse prevention to improve outcomes for preventing and treating sexual assault for those with intellectual disabilities.